 - 1. Attach a battery if necessary and power switch to the target device.
 Power up the device. - 2.
 Using a Micro USB cable, connect the target device to your computer's USB socket. - 3.
-Run AltosUI, and select Flash Image from the File menu. - 4.
-Select the target device in the Device Selection dialog. - 6.
+Run AltosUI, and select 'Flash Image' from the File menu. - 4.
+Select the target device in the Device Selection dialog. - 5.
+Select the image you want to flash to the device, which should have a name in the form cproduct-vproduct-version-<software-version.ihx, such as EasyMini-v1.0-1.6.0.ihx. - 6.
 Make sure the configuration parameters are reasonable looking.
 If the serial number and/or RF configuration values aren't right, you'll need to change them. - 7.
-Hit the OK button and the software should proceed to flash the device with new firmware, showing a progress bar. - 8.
-Verify that the device is working by using the Configure Altimeter or Configure Groundstation item to check over the configuration.
+Hit the 'OK' button and the software should proceed to flash the device with new firmware, showing a progress bar. - 8.
+Verify that the device is working by using the 'Configure Altimeter' or 'Configure Groundstation' item to check over the configuration.